geoschem/geos-chem-shared-docs/simulations/fullchem.rst

      - 96.0

 You must request APM aerosol microphysics at configuration time.
-Please see :ref:`this section <customguide-aer-mp>` for configuration and compilation instructions.
+Please see :ref:`this section <customguide-aer-mp-apm>` for configuration and compilation instructions.

 .. _fullchem-sim-rrtmg: